seanpmaxwell/express-generator-typescript/README.md

 more robust than some other static languages like Java.

-There are some other tools out there to generate express apps with TypeScript such as _express-generator-ts_, but these either haven't been updated in a while, install a lot of junk in your project (such as an ORM), or don't take full advantage of TypeScript.
+There are some other tools out there to generate express apps with TypeScript such as _express-generator-ts_, but these either haven't been updated in a while or install a lot of junk in your project (such as an ORM).

 Due to the heavy use of single-page-applications, no view-engine is configured by default.
 Express is only setup with the minimal settings for calling APIs and serving an index.html file.
-All the tools you need to run for development (while restarting on changes), build, test, and run for production are packaged with this library.
+All the tools you need to run for development (while restarting on changes), building, testing, and running for production are packaged with this library.

-One huge advantage of _express-generator-typescript_ is it installs [OvernightJS](https://www.npmjs.com/package/@overnightjs/core).
-OvernightJS is a small library to add decorators to express routes and initialize them in the server file.
-It is not a separate framework or an abstraction layer on top of express.
-It's just a simple library to add decorators and do some basic logging.
-With Overnight you can build your server in a more structured, object-oriented way instead of have to use `express.Router` objects and callbacks.